 A photo of a flyer that we received by email indicates that a new restaurant called La Brasa has been proposed for the space on Broadway where a bar called Khoury's State Spa had been until closing in 2009.
 The flyer mentions that the proprietor of the planned spot is Frank McClelland, who runs L'Espalier in Boston's Back Bay, as well as the trio of Sel de la Terre restaurants in Boston and Natick, but the owner of the dining spot will actually be Chef Daniel Bojorquez from the Natick location of Sel de la Terre.
-It appears that a neighborhood meeting will be held in the Broadway space on Wednesday, October 12 to talk about the plan to open La Brasa, as well as the request for a liquor license.
+It appears that a neighborhood meeting is being held in the Broadway space on Wednesday, October 12 to talk about the plan to open La Brasa, as well as the request for a liquor license.

 According to a spokesperson for New France (the holding company for L'Espalier and Sel de la Terre), La Brasa will be not be affiliated with either restaurant.

 The address for this upcoming restaurant is: La Brasa, 118-120 Broadway, Somerville, MA, 02143.